 - In the left-side navigation pane, click Domain Names.

 - On the Domain Names page, find the domain name that you want to manage and click Manage in the Actions column of the domain name.

 - Click Modify.

-- In the Rate Limiting dialog box, enable Parameter Check and select an option of Control Mode.
+- In the Rate Limiting dialog box, enable Parameter Check and set Control Mode.

 The default rate limiting mode.
 Select this mode to prevent false positives if the network traffic of your website is within the expected range.

 Select this mode if your website responds slowly and exceptions are detected in network traffic, CPU usage, memory usage, and other performance indicators.

 Select this mode if you want to customize rate limiting rules based on your business requirements.
-This mode does not provide default rules.
-You must set custom rules based on your business requirements.
-For more information about how to set a custom rule, see Step 8.
+This mode detects requests that access your website more frequently than expected, and mitigates HTTP flood attacks on CDN edge nodes.
+For more information about how to create a custom rate limiting rule, see Step 9.

-- If you set Control Mode to Custom, you must set a custom rate limiting rule.
+- When you set Control Mode to Custom, you must create a custom rate limiting rule.
+Other control modes do not require custom rate limiting rules.